agentsea/dark.rl/README.md

 - **🔌 Adapter-Based Skills:** Manage different LoRA adapters as distinct "skills" that can be loaded and used for specific tasks.
 - **🚀 Unified Architecture:** A single model instance handles both training and inference concurrently, using CUDA streams to manage GPU workloads efficiently.
 - **🚀 Advanced CUDA Kernels:** Specialized CUDA kernels for online learning
+- **🎆 MCP integration:** Teach an agent to become proficient with any MCP server
 - **💡 Simple API:** A clean and intuitive API that makes it easy to integrate online learning into your applications.